JetBrains/Qodana/topics/python-draft.md

 <img src="ide-plugin-report-navigating.png" dark-src="ide-plugin-report-navigating_dark.png" width="706" alt="Navigating to problems in the IDE" animated="true" border-effect="line"/>

-The upper part contains information about the project and branch names, the inspection date, and the number of problems.
+The upper part contains information about the project and branch names, the analysis date, and the number of problems.
 The left part of the **Server-Side Analysis** tool window contains several buttons.

 <img src="ide-plugin-report-navigating-buttons.png" dark-src="ide-plugin-report-navigating-buttons_dark.png" width="460" alt="Functionalities of the Server-Side Analysis tool window" border-effect="line"/>